vadimcusnir/promptforge/docs/LAYOUT_PROTECTION.md

 # 🛡️ Layout Protection System

+⚠️ **SECURITY WARNING**: This documentation contains EXAMPLE data only!
+- All sensitive data has been anonymized
+- DO NOT use in production without proper sanitization
+- This is documentation/example code only

 ## Overview

 The Layout Protection System ensures that the global navigation structure (Header and Footer) is never duplicated across the application.
 This prevents navigation inconsistencies, accessibility issues, and maintains a clean, maintainable codebase.